-Skilled Nursing Facilities (SNF) or nursing homes provide professional medical services, including 24-hour nursing care and various rehab therapies.
-Seniors may qualify for short-term skilled care after a hospitalization where Medicare limits the number of days to be covered.
-Also, some seniors who are too frail to live independently require ongoing long-term care in nursing homes.
+Skilled Nursing Facilities (SNF) or nursing homes provide professional medical services including 24 hour nursing care and various rehab therapies.
+Seniors may qualify for short-term skilled care after a hospitalization where Medicare sets limits on the number of days to be covered.
+Also some seniors who are too frail to live independently require ongoing long-term care in nursing homes.
 State and Federal regulations set guidelines for quality of care.
-Some SNFs are stand-alone facilities, and others are part of CCRCs.
-To evaluate the quality of an SNF, ask if they are accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+Some SNF are stand-alone facilities and others are part of Continuing Care Retirement Communities (CCRCs).
+To evaluate the quality of SNF, ask if they are accredited by The Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 Financial statements and a record of monthly fee increases may be of interest.